Young Nicholas (1798 ship): Cape of Good Hope

 Captain Daniel Ferris acquired a letter of marque on 16 January 1799.
 However, Captain Richard Silby (or Tilby), acquired one on 26 January.

 Young Nicholas arrived at the Cape on 12 June 1799.
 It is not clear what Young Nicholas did between her arrival in June and early 1800.
 She is recorded as arriving again at the Cape from Saldanha Bay on 18 January 1800.

 However, in early 1800 Messrs.
 Walker and Peters purchased 367 bags of Java coffee and one case of gum Benjamin at a prize court sale of the cargo of the Danish ship Christianus Septimus.
-They also purchased three cases of bandannoes and three cases of tamarinds from the prize cargo of the American ship Pacific.
+They also purchased three cases of bandannoes and three cases of tamarinds from the prized cargo of the American ship Pacific.
 Walker and Peters loaded their purchases aboard Young Nicholas as she was preparing to sail to England.
 However, they could not get permission to export their purchases and requested that they be allowed to unload the cargo and put it under the "King's Locks" until they could the authorities could advise on its export or disposal.
 They received permission to land the goods.

 However, Henry James Jessup, Chief Searcher of His Majesty's Customs at the Cape, on the advice of Peter Mosse, Advocate, requested that W.S. van Ryneveld, the King's Fiscal, detain Young Nicholas and seize the cargo that had come from Christianus Septimus.
-Because Christianus Septimus had been ruled not a prize, her carrying cargo from east of the Cape, to wit, Batavia, to England represented a violation of the British East India company's monopoly.
+Because Christianus Septimus had been ruled not a prize, her carrying cargo from east of the Cape, to wit, Batavia, to England represented a violation of the British East India Company's monopoly.
 When the goods were landed, Jessup seized them.
-The merchants involved had the authorization under a law of colony to ship them to England.
+The merchants involved had the authorization under a law of the colony to ship them to England.
 Charges and counter-charges were made, and several people were relieved of their offices, Jessup among them.
 They then sailed to England.